The-Balance-FFXIV/balance-static/content/jobs/melee/reaper/faq.md

       the moment you need to use Arcane Circle, it is forced to be delayed another ~1 second, which causes Arcane Circle to drift out of alignment with party buffs.
-This also means that since Arcane Circle will be later, Plentiful Harvest to be ready later, which is highly likely to cause a clip as well as push the second Communio out of 15s raid buffs.
+This also means that since Arcane Circle will be later, Plentiful Harvest will be ready later, which is highly likely to cause a clip as well as push the second Communio out of 15s raid buffs.
   - question: When should I use a Potion?
     answer: If a fight allows for it, Potions should be used at the 2:XX and 8:XX